Amazon Disclaimer: “As an Amazon Associate I earn from qualifying purchases.”

 Cancer traditionally therapies were administered to any kind of pet based on a very rough and very general diagnosis of diseases.

-Also, based on the pet’s characteristics we can analyze and characterize the profile diseases by using genetic technologies to pinpoint the right therapy that is going to be the most effective to the patients for the disease.
+Also, based on the pet’s characteristics we can analyze and characterize the profile diseases by using genetic technologies to pinpoint the right therapy that is going to be the most effective for the patients for the disease.

 Also, it can identify the right dose and the right therapy length to be able to optimize outcomes.
 This means that any pet patient can very often avoid lengthy interactions of ineffective drugs being used and very often with detrimental effects simply by using better information.